the-virtual-brain/tvb-ext-xircuits/README.md

 Copyright (c) 2022-2023 to TVB-Xircuits team (SDL Neuroscience Juelich, INS Marseille, Codemart) for changes in this fork.

+Copyright (c) 2024 to Codemart - Brainiacs team for further changes in this fork.

 This extension is build on top of the Xircuits https://xircuits.io Jupyter extension, and it adds custom features, tailored for EBRAINS env.

 This project has received funding from the European Union’s Horizon 2020 Framework Programme for Research and Innovation under the Specific Grant Agreement No. 945539 (Human Brain Project SGA3).

+This project has received funding from the European Union’s Horizon Europe Programme under the Specific Grant Agreement No. 101147319 (EBRAINS 2.0 Project).